 The first time you have to deal with a clogged drain can be daunting, but it doesn't always have to be a mess and a hassle.
-A regular maintenance routine is best to keep the drains clog-free in your home.
+Having a regular maintenance routine is best to keep the drains clog-free in your home.
 It doesn't take much time or much money to perform this regular maintenance and save you from the cost of a severely clogged drain.

 Weekly Drain Maintenance